 Outline

-The outline of the post begins by discussing the requirements for calculating the sum of squared errors (SSE), also known as the sum of squared residuals (SSR), and the total sum of squares (SST) in R. We will then be answering the questions of what SSE, SSR, and SST are, providing explanations and highlighting their significance.
+The post begins by discussing the requirements for calculating the sum of squared errors (SSE), also known as the sum of squared residuals (SSR), and the total sum of squares (SST) in R. We will then be answering the questions of what SSE, SSR, and SST are, providing explanations and highlighting their significance.
 Next, the post demonstrates how to fit a linear model in R and subsequently guides the readers through calculating SST and SSR/SSE.
 The post also explains how these calculations can be performed using an ANOVA object.
 Throughout the content, active examples and code snippets illustrate the concepts.
 Lastly, the post summarizes the key points covered.
 Here the emphasis is on the importance of understanding and calculating SSE and SSR/SST in statistical analysis.

 Requirements

-The requirement for this post is to have a basic understanding of statistical analysis and regression models.
-Familiarity with R programming language, including the usage of functions like lm(), %in%, and dplyr package, is essential.
+, and dplyr package, is essential.
 You should also run the latest version of R (or update R to the latest version).
 Additionally, a foundational understanding of the concepts (e.g., SSE/SSR, & SST) is necessary.
-The readers should be comfortable with data manipulation using dplyr, conditional operations with %in%, and fitting linear regression models using lm().
-Prior knowledge of ANOVA (Analysis of Variance) and its use in R would be beneficial.
-The post assumes readers have a dataset available to perform the calculations.
+You should, furthermore, be comfortable with data manipulation using dplyr, conditional operations with %in%

 What are These Different Sum of Squares?